Owen-Miles/flopyVedo/README.md

 After that I learned how to write production code at a tech company as a UI person.
 Now I am a grad student back in hydrogeology, and I want to do what I did before but using free open source tools, and I want to share how.

-## Requirements:
+## Requirements/tools used:

-Python38
-Vedo (only works with python38 at the time of this writing) Flopy pykrige (for some of it)
+- Vedo (only works with python38 at the time of this writing)
+- Flopy
+- pykrige (only for some of it)
-Some pandas and numpy
+- pandas and numpy

 ## Note
 Sample data is from a site in Luxembourg that I may do my PhD work on.